 In August 1996, the Company negotiated the purchase of the stock of Ben Mueller, a principal who had a one-third interest.
 The selling price of the shares totaled \$800,000.
 The Company has signed an installment promissory note which will provide for the payout of \$800,000 over seven years at 8 percent interest and is secured by the purchased stock.
-Subsequent to the August 1996 transaction, Mr. Mueller remained an officer of the Company and was paid approximately \$476,000 during the last four months of 1996 and approximately \$660,000 during the first nine months of 1997.
+Subsequent to the August 1996 transaction, Mr. Mueller remained an officer of the Company and was paid cash compensation of approximately \$372,000 during the last four months of 1996 and approximately \$252,000 during the first nine months of 1997.
 These amounts have been reflected as compensation expense in the accompanying income statements for the applicable periods.